masabinhok/create-nestjs-auth/README.md

 - You prefer writing SQL-like code
 - You want a lightweight solution
 - Performance is critical

+Note: The Drizzle template ships with PostgreSQL out of the box.
+The data access layer uses repository interfaces and Nest DI tokens, so you can swap in your own database driver or schema later without changing the core modules.

 **Choose TypeORM if:**
 - You're familiar with decorators